 What is the best month to visit Istanbul?

 Spring and autumn are usually the easiest balance of weather and mobility.
+Those seasons make long walking days and ferry time much easier.
+They also reduce the fatigue that heavier summer heat can create.

 Should I stay in Sultanahmet or elsewhere?

 Sultanahmet is practical for sightseeing.
 Other areas can be more appealing if evening atmosphere matters more to you.
+The better base depends on whether you want monument access first or neighborhood rhythm first.
+That choice changes the feel of the whole trip.